danielholmstrom/flask-alchemyview/docs/source/index.rst

 So far so good, but that can easily be done without AlchemyView.
 So why use AlchemyView?
 Well, it's pretty configurable.
 There is support for different schemas depending on weather a PUT or POST is made, it can follow relationships on GET, and to some extent on PUT and POST also.
 It can take `limit`, `offset`, `sortby` and `direction` arguments when listing.

 The get, post, put and delete methods are calling their equivalent prepended with an underscore.
 For example `get(id)` calls `_get(**kwargs)`.
 This makes it easier to add routes with more than one named parameter.
 Flask-Classy checks the argument list of non-underscore methods to determine the route.
+If you don't want these methods to be exposed use :class:`AlchemyViewMixin` instead.

 GET an item
 ^^^^^^^^^^^